Freight Shipping from Savannah to Milwaukee

 How much does it cost to ship freight from Savannah to Milwaukee?

-Full truckload (FTL) rates from Savannah, GA to Milwaukee, WI currently range from $2,356-$2,904 for a standard dry van load over the 1,096-mile route.
+Full truckload (FTL) rates from Savannah, GA to Milwaukee, WI currently range $2,356-$2,904 (roughly $2.17-$2.68 per mile over 1,096 miles).
 LTL shipments typically cost $803-$1,332 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Milwaukee?